ewersonv/LA-Crime-Data-BD2/steps-pentaho/README.md

 As said before, you'll have to do this step twice: one for the *Date Reported* field and another for the *Date Occurred* field.

-Remove all the fields we won't use so that your step looks just like the image above and then hit <b>OK</b>.
+Remove all the fields you won't use so that your step looks just like the image above and then hit <b>OK</b>.

 #### 2. Spliting the data